SwapnilPurohit/SOR_26/README.md

           </vertical>
 ```

-To properly visualize a 3D point cloud in RViz we have to forward one more topic with parameter_bridge:
+Forward one more topic for the 3D point cloud:
 ```python
     # Node to bridge /cmd_vel and /odom
     gz_bridge_node = Node(